 Lips need love, too!
 Just as hyaluronic acid is great for moisturizing the skin, the lips are no different.
 They're just protected by skin that happens to be more delicate.
 There are plenty of hyaluronic acid enhanced lip balms and glosses out there to provide your pout with the drink of water it needs.
 It can also give the appearance of fuller, plumper lips, making it a perfect addition to lip boosters.
 Some even use hyaluronic acid fillers for lip injections.

-So to sum things up — hyaluronic acid is basically taking over the beauty world.
+To sum things up — hyaluronic acid is basically taking over the beauty world, and your skin will benefit from it!